swspafomdeqgh72/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on profiling and analysis.
 Remember that simplicity, readability, and modularity often lead to better performance in the long run."

 In essence, this quote emphasizes that trying to make a program faster before it's even complete or without data-driven insights can result in overly complex solutions, harder maintenance, and potentially overlook more significant performance bottlenecks.
 It's a timeless reminder for developers to strike a balance between efficiency and practicality.

+# 2024-02-20
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously learn: Read books, blogs, and articles to keep up with new programming techniques and technologies.
+Attend workshops, conferences, or online courses to expand your knowledge.
+2. Practice: Coding is a skill that improves with practice.
+Try to complete as many projects as possible to build your portfolio and hone your skills.
+You can find programming challenges on websites like LeetCode, HackerRank, Project Euler, etc. to practice regularly.
+3. Collaborate: Team up and work with other programmers to solve complex problems.
+This will not only improve your problem-solving skills but also help build a network of professionals in your field.
+Communicating with others and sharing your ideas is also a great way to learn and grow.
+4. Open-source contribution: Contributing to open- source projects is an excellent way of learning new skills and understanding different coding styles.
+It also helps build credibility in today'